Sawyer | Berson235 Park Ave. S., at 19th St., 11th fl.; 212-244-3055; sawyerberson.com

 Taking on residential and commercial projects, SAS creates structures and interior spaces using familiar materials—wood, glass, and exposed brick—that feel sturdy, clean, and contemporary.

-Scott Specht and Louise Harpman do innovative, forward-thinking work by combining crisp edges, clever cabinetry, and elegant experiments with inexpensive and industrial materials.
-They once used discarded Coca-Cola crates to construct interior walls.
-Their houses have a loftlike feel, with a light palette and lots of open space.
+Scott Specht makes innovative, forward-thinking work by combining crisp edges, clever cabinetry, and elegant experiments with inexpensive and industrial materials.
+(He once used discarded Coca-Cola crates to construct interior walls.)
+The firm’s houses have a loftlike feel, with a light palette and lots of open space.

-Holl designs homes that are miniature versions of the dynamic, luminous, sculptural spaces he provides for major institutions such as the Queens Library and the Pratt Institute.
+Holl designs homes that are miniature versions of the dynamic, luminous, sculptural spaces he provides for major institutions such as the Hunters Point Community Library and the Pratt Institute.
 He likes to play with materials and light, indenting walls and cutting windows for specific views or shadows, never sticking with a plain rectilinear box.

 Studio Garneau20 Pine St., nr.
 Nassau St., Ste.
 3104; 917-805-3327; studiogarneau.com